 How you can teach your child a language you don’t speak

-With all of the recent research on the benefits of raising bilingual children, more and more parents are deciding to raise their children with a second language.
-For those who speak multiple languages it can be quite simple, to each speak with the child in a different language.
+Recent research has shown the benefits of being bilingual.
+More and more parents are deciding to raise bilingual kids to give their children the advantage in life.
+For parents who speak multiple languages it can be quite simple, to each speak with the child in a different language.
 However what if neither parent speaks a second language?
 Or what if you want to teach your child a language you don’t speak yourselves?

-Of course it won’t be an an easy task, and you need to be totally committed before deciding to jump on board, but there are many ways to introduce a second language to your child and give enough exposure to that language for them to become bilingual.
+Of course it won’t be an an easy task, and you need to be totally committed before deciding to jump on board, but there are many ways to introduce a second language to your child even if you don’t speak it, and give enough exposure to that language for them to become bilingual.

-This is probably the most important.
+Get in early!
 The earlier your child is exposed to a language, the easier it will be for them to pick it up.
-Children are able to distinguish between languages from as young as a few weeks old, and though they may not speak right away, they will start to understand quite quickly.
+Babies are able to distinguish between languages from as young as a few weeks old, and though they may not speak right away, they will start to understand quite quickly.
 The earlier they start getting exposure the longer they have to practice.

 It doesn’t mean that if you don’t start from birth that bilingualism won’t be attainable, it is never too late to teach your child another language.
 It just means that the later you leave it, the more difficult it can become.